BY BRAD SCHLUETER

-Music is written on a music staff, which features five parallel horizontal lines.
+Music is written on a music staff for your drum notation guide, which features five parallel horizontal lines.
 The first thing you’ll see written on the staff is the clef; the drum/percussion clef looks like a vertical rectangle and is used with non-pitched percussion instruments.
 With non-pitched percussion instruments like a drum set, notes written on different spaces and lines indicate that drum, bass drum, or cymbal.
 The staff is separated into individual measures (or bars) of music with thin vertical lines called bar lines.
 The number of beats in each measure is determined by the time signature.

 As we go from larger notes down the list to the smaller notes, the notes and rests are halved in length.
 If you want to divide a note into thirds, you’ll need to use a triplet.
 A quarter-note naturally divides into two eighths, but if you want to divide it into thirds, you need to use an eighth-note triplet.
 An eighth-note triplet is played 50 percent faster than normal eighth notes and would be equivalent to a twelfth-note (although there is no such note).
 An eighth-note triplet is written as three eighth-notes beamed together with a number three above them.
 Any of the three notes can be replaced with an eighth rest or two sixteenths, or any other division of an eighth-note allowing for more notational flexibility.
 Triplets are usually counted “1 & ah 2 & ah 3 & ah 4 & ah.”
 You can also divide a note into fifths (quintuplet), sixths (sextuplet), sevenths (septuplet), and so on.